Connor Joe Player Props: Pirates vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The Angels pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.

-- The Angels' 4.51 team ERA ranks 23rd across all MLB pitching staffs.
+- The Angels have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).

-- Angels pitchers combine to surrender 116 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Angels pitchers combine to allow 120 total home runs at a rate of 1.2 per game (to rank 22nd in the league).

-- The righty last appeared in relief on Saturday, when he tossed five innings against the Houston Astros, allowing four earned runs while giving up five hits.
+- The lefty's last appearance came on Sunday against the Houston Astros, when he went six innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.